-43. Furthermore, according to Congolese intelligence, FARDC officers, and a former UCDD member, Chiribanya has already provided weapons to multiple armed groups in Uvira territory as well as Mai Mai Yakutumba in Fizi territory.22 The Group has obtained text messages of UCCD communications with the latter (see image 13).
-According to several FARDC officers and intelligence sources, Chiribanya has also established ties with units of Raia Mutomboki in South Kivu's Nindja forest and communicates frequently with FARDC deserter Colonel Albert Kahasha of the Union des patriots congolais pour la paix (UPCP) in Southern Lubero (see paragraphs 126 & 127 of interim report).
-Kahasha's UPCP has facilitated the movement ex-CNDP deserters seeking to join M23 in Rutshuru.23
+43. Furthermore, according to Congolese intelligence, FARDC officers and a former UCDD member, Chiribanya has already provided weapons to multiple armed groups in Uvira territory as well as Mai Mai Yakutumba in Fizi territory.
+The Group has obtained text messages of UCDD communications with the latter (see image 13).
+According to several FARDC officers and intelligence sources, Chiribanya has also established ties with units of Raia Mutomboki in South Kivu's Nindja forest and communicates frequently with FARDC deserter Col. Albert Kahasha of the Union des patriots congolais pour la paix (UPCP) in Southern Lubero (see S/2012/348, paras.
+126 and 127).
+Kahasha's UPCP has facilitated the movement of ex-CNDP deserters seeking to join M23 in Rutshuru.